wyc2015fq/mtcnn-align-crop/README.md

 # mtcnn-align-crop
-It is a python code of mtcnn with alignment and crop added source code and models are from https://github.com/DuinoDu/mtcnn
+It is a python code of mtcnn with alignment and crop added

+source code and models are from: https://github.com/DuinoDu/mtcnn

 add align and crop:
     using similarity transform in skimage